 Peer support in an essential element in the recovery journey.
-It is one of the main tenets of Alcoholics Anonymous and a pillar in recovery.
+It is one of the mail tenets of Alcoholics Anonymous and a pillar in recovery.
 Peer support programs offer the first-hand experiences and advice of professionals and other people who have recovered from mental illness, and alcohol or drug addiction, and have received formal training so they can help others find their own path to recovery.

-Many people view Peer Support as a supplemental benefit to formal treatment, but at the Sunrise Detox Toms River facility, we believe peer support is necessary for long-term recovery because peer support is necessary for everyone in general.
+Many people view Peer Support as a supplemental benefit to formal treatment, but at the Sunrise Detox Toms River facility, we believe peer support is necessary for long-term recovery, because peer support is necessary for everyone in general.
 It is normal to feel lonely at some point in life, but it is not healthy to feel alone and disconnected from others because this can lead to relapse and depression.
-Combined with addiction detox and recovery therapies, peer support helps the psychological need for short-term healing and the long-term personal growth goals of a person in recovery.
+Combined with addiction detox and recovery therapies, peer support helps the psychological need of short-term healing and the long-term personal growth goals of a person in recovery.
 Treatment plans assist in guiding individuals through the recovery process, but sudden stress can threaten recovery plans.
 These are the moments when peer support makes a difference.

 Sunrise Detox Toms River has a system in place that provides immediate treatment through inpatient programs, followed by short and long-term solutions such as individual therapy, group therapy, and peer support.
-The proper application of these essential parts of recovery offers the best chances for achieving a fulfilling, happy life.
+The proper application of these essential parts of recovery offer the best chances for achieving a fulfilling, happy life.